4 Condo Interior Design Ideas That Make the Most of Your Space

 Don't Be Afraid to Use Large Furniture & Accent Pieces

-While it seems like using large furnishings and decorative items might make the condo feel smaller, there are exceptions when they become focal pieces.
-For example, the use of one large sectional sofa can create a cozy environment, while multiple chairs and a couch take up more floor space and look cluttered.
-It is worth considering investing in a sofa that has a fold-away bed that can serve as guest sleeping quarters or as a hang-out spot on marathon movie nights.
+While using large furnishings and decorative items might make the condo feel smaller, there are exceptions when they become focal pieces.
+For example, one large sectional sofa can create a cozy environment, while multiple chairs and a couch take up more floor space and look cluttered.
+It is worth considering investing in a sofa with a fold-away bed that can serve as guest sleeping quarters or as a hang-out spot on marathon movie nights.

-An oversized rug can bring a cramped room together, and the inclusion of small ones can be used to separate zones, such as establishing a side office in the living room or dining area.
-Oversized artwork can easily become a centerpiece of a wall and add charm to the condo while making the room feel larger.
+An oversized rug can bring a cramped room together, and the inclusion of small ones can separate zones, such as establishing a side office in the living room or dining area.
+Oversized artwork can become a wall's centerpiece and add charm to the condo while making the room feel larger.

 If a pantry is in the kitchen, make the most out of it with extra shelves and over-the-door hanging baskets to store spices or cleaners and free up cabinet space.
-There are wall mounts that go from floor to ceiling and it's a fairly simple DIY project for most.
+There are wall mounts that go from floor to ceiling, and it's a relatively simple DIY project for most.

 Your Dream Condo Is Waiting For You

-Of course, there are plenty of local remodeling contractors that can assist with more complex projects like build-ins and custom shelving projects.
-Just be sure to check reviews and check references for any outside contractors under consideration before signing a contract for their services, and make sure any planned additions don't infringe on what the condo association is responsible for.
+Of course, plenty of local remodeling contractors can assist with more complex projects like build-ins and custom shelving projects.
+Before signing a contract for their services, be sure to check reviews and references for any outside contractors under consideration.
+Make sure any planned additions don't infringe on what the condo association is responsible for.